EOSIO/eosio-swift/README.md

 This library is an example implementation of `EosioSignatureProviderProtocol`.
 It implements the following methods:

+* `init(privateKeys:)` initializes the signature provider with an array of private keys as strings.
 * `signTransaction(request:completion:)` signs an `EosioTransaction`.
-* `getAvailableKeys()` returns an array, containing the public keys associated with the private keys that the object is initialized with.
+* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

 ## Want to help?